The Cabaret Theatre

 -- Henry Higgins

-THE REVIEW IS IN: Pygmalion at The Cabaret Theatre
+: Pygmalion at The Cabaret Theatre

 If you are expecting a run-of-the-mill production of Pygmalion when you walk into Olde Main Theater in Latrobe (current home of The Cabaret Theatre Company), you will be sorely disappointed.
 This production is anything but ordinary.
 The remarkably small stage area looks expansive at first glance.
 But there are no large columns or elaborate backdrops depicting the portico of St. Paul’s Church.
 Such a set is common to the first scene of the play when Henry Higgins first encounters the Cockney Eliza Doolittle whom he will eventually transform into the “lady” Eliza claims she wants to be.